William J. Winter: Auxiliary Bishop of Pittsburgh

 Winter was appointed as auxiliary bishop of the Diocese of Pittsburgh on December 21, 1988 by Pope John Paul II.
 He was consecrated on February 13, 1989, by then Archbishop Donald Wuerl.
 While auxiliary bishop, Winter also served as pastor of Sacred Heart Parish in the Shadyside section of Pittsburgh.
 He led the Parish Reorganization and Revitalization Project that dissolved or consolidated 163 parishes in the diocese between 1992 and 1994.

 Retirement

 Winter submitted his letter of resignation as auxiliary bishop of the Diocese of Pittsburgh when he reached the mandatory retirement age for bishops of 75.
-It was accepted by Pope John Paul II on May 20, 2005.
+It was accepted by Pope Benedict XVI on May 20, 2005.
 At the time of his resignation, Winter was recognized by the Pittsburgh Post-Gazette for confirming an estimated 45,000 Catholics.
-Since he resigned, Winter has resided at St. John Vianney Manor Retirement Home on the campus of St. Paul Seminary in Crafton, Pennsylvania.
+Since he retired, Winter has resided at St. John Vianney Manor Retirement Home on the campus of St. Paul Seminary in Crafton, Pennsylvania and the Sts.
+Peter & Paul Home run by the Little Sisters of the Poor in Pittsburgh's Brighton Heights neighborhood.